 The vertices are the most obvious examples, but the same is true for the edges, the diagonals and the inner faces.

-Applied correctly, the cube dissection proves that the volume of a cone or a pyramid has to be larger than 1/3 × base × height.
+Applied correctly, the cube dissection proves that the volume of a cone or a pyramid has to be larger than base × height / 3.

 The fact that the vertices of the 3 pyramids can't be merged into a single point without distortion proves that the so-called "calculus-based proofs" of the conventional formula are invalid.